Data Protection in Investigations

 In relation to establishing a relevant legal basis for data processing, as well as the grounds discussed above (consent, legitimate interests, etc.), the ‘legal obligation’ basis may be relevant in responding to information requests and investigations by authorities.
 The GDPR and DPA 2018 provide that personal data may be disclosed to comply with a legal obligation (excluding contractual obligations), but only to the extent necessary to comply with that legal obligation: a proportionality test applies.
 This ground can only be relied on to justify data processing where a clear and binding legal obligation is present, under national UK or European law.
 Obligations originating from outside the United Kingdom or Europe do not provide a legal basis for data processing on this ground, even where those obligations may be binding on a non-European entity within an organisation’s global corporate group, for example.
 Organisations should carefully document the relevant legal obligation, and the associated assessment of necessity and proportionality, to evidence GDPR compliance.

 In the context of international investigations, companies will need to address the GDPR restrictions and requirements for the transfer of personal data outside the EEA.
 The considerations for organisations disclosing data to third party authorities are slightly different from those concerning internal investigations.
 For example, reliance on individual consent or the SCCs is unlikely to be practicable.
 Transfers necessary to establish or defend a legal claim may be a helpful relevant ground in this context, though it is only available for occasional transfers, so may not be appropriate in ongoing investigations or longer-term engagement with authorities.
 An alternative basis to consider is provided by the GDPR requirements for transferring data under international agreements, such as mutual legal assistance treaties (MLATs).
 Using MLATs provides a structured system for exchanging information and evidence, but the process can be expensive and lengthy, which is particularly unhelpful where credit for early and responsive co-operation is sought, particularly when dealing with US authorities.
+The 2019 UK-US Bilateral Data Access Agreement aims to alleviate these concerns by providing a streamlined alternative to the MLAT process, though it is limited in scope to certain communications data held by communications services providers.

 As a general position, companies should be cautious when transferring data, even in response to requests from authorities.